 Made from maple for maximum hardness and power on contact.
-Specially compacted and coated surface doubles natural hardness.
+A specially compacted and coated surface doubles natural hardness.
 MLB-approved Ink Dot for play.
 Cupped end for improved balance.
 Standard handle.
 Variety of fresh designs.

 Expensive.
 Maple can be more brittle than softer woods.

 Maple wood for surface hardness and power.
 Provides professional performance and experience at an accessible price.
 Even balance and weight distribution for control.
-Cupped end provides added balance.
+The cupped end provides added balance.
 Standard handle.

 Lacks Ink Dot.
 Can shatter more than ash.

 A maple wood option with a heavy tip and slim handle for launching bombs into the stands.

 Made of maple for maximum hardness and power.
 Bone-rubbed and compacted surface for maximized contact.
 End-loaded, offers heavy impact for big flies.
 Finely tapered knob and handle for delicate grip.
 Cupped end for balance.

 Expensive.
 Slimmer handle can break more than competitors.

 Designed with a thicker handle and end-loaded barrel for power and contact.

 Maple construction.
 Designed for increased whip through the zone for improved contact.
 Compressed surface.
 Medium handle and large barrel for maximized impact.
 Flared knob for balance and a firm grip.
 Ink Dot MLB-approved.